 Cat Sticking Tongue Out – Symptom Of Poisoning

 Cats who come into contact with pesticides, household cleaners or poisoned prey animals are susceptible to poisoning.
 There are many symptoms associated with a cat being poisoned.
 For instance, your cat may drool excessively and stick his tongue out to rid the mouth of the irritant.

 If you know your cat has encountered a poison or if he shows other poisoning signs such as vomiting, dizziness or difficulty breathing, consult your veterinarian or the Pet Poison Hotline immediately.

-Your cat is also susceptible to infections of the nose, throat and sinuses all of which can make him drool excessively and stick out his tongue.
+Your cat is also susceptible to infections of the nose, throat and sinuses, all of which can make him drool excessively and stick out his tongue.
 Particularly if he is having difficulty breathing, his tongue will wag as he tries to draw breath.

-Why Do Cats Stick Their Tongue Out – Conclusions
+Why Do Cats Stick Their Tongue Out? – Conclusions

 Do you have a cat that sticks its with tongue out?
 Your cat’s tongue is designed to trap food and hair which makes it very difficult for him to rid his mouth of anything unpleasant.
 Cats are susceptible to dental disease, heat stroke, poisoning, motion sickness and other diseases and infections which may cause them to stick out their tongues.